-- Do not operate the treadmill where aerosol products are used or where oxygen is being administered. - 10.
-Read, understand, and test the emergency stop procedure before using the treadmill.
+- 8. Keep the treadmill indoors, away from moisture and dust.
+Do not put the treadmill in a garage, covered patio or near water. - 9.
+Do not operate the treadmill where aerosol products are used or where oxygen is being administered. - Read, understand, and test the emergency stop procedure before using the treadmill.
 Do not insert any objects into any openings. - 11.
 Inspect and properly tighten all parts of the treadmill regularly. - 12.
 Keep children and pets away from this equipment at all times while exercising. - 13.
-Handicapped individuals should have medical approval and close supervision when using this treadmill. - 14.
+Individuals with a disability should have medical approval and close supervision when using this treadmill. - 14.
 Do not place hands or feet under the treadmill.
-Always keep hands and legs off of the treadmill when others are using it. - 15.
-Never turn on treadmill while standing on tread-belt.
+Always keep hands and legs off the treadmill when others are using it. - 15.
+Never turn on the treadmill while standing on the treadbelt.
 Always hold the handrails while using the treadmill.
-Always return the treadmill to the slowest speed to provide for safe dismount and low speed restart. - 16.
-To disconnect, turn all controls to the off position, then remove plug from outlet. - 17.
-Do not attempt to raise, lower or move the treadmill until it is properly assembled.
-See assembly on page 8 and to fold and move the treadmill on page 10.
-Care must be taken when lifting or moving the equipment, so as not to injure your back.
-Always use proper lifting techniques.
-You must use any attachments that are not recommended by the manufacturer. - 18.
+Always return the treadmill to the slowest speed to provide for safe dismount and low-speed restart. - 16.
+To disconnect, turn all controls to the off position, then remove the plug from the outlet. - 17.
+Do not attempt to raise, lower, or move the treadmill until it is properly assembled.
+See assembly instructions in this manual to fold and move the treadmill.
+Care must be taken when lifting or moving the equipment so as not to injure your back.
+Always use proper lifting techniques. - 18.
 Use the treadmill only for its intended use as described in this manual.
-Do not use any attachments that are not recommended by the manufacturer. - 19.
+Do not use any attachments that the manufacturer does not recommend. - 19.
 User weight should not exceed 350lbs (159 kg). - 20.
 Never allow more than one person on the treadmill at once. - 21.
 Warm up 5 to 10 minutes before each workout and cool down 5 to 10 minutes afterward.
-This allows your heart rate to gradually increase and decrease and will help prevent straining muscles. - 22.
+This allows your heart rate to increase and decrease gradually and will help prevent straining muscles. - 22.
 Never hold your breath while exercising.
 Breathing should remain at a normal rate in conjunction with the level of exercise being performed.
 If dizziness, nausea, chest pains, or any other abnormal symptoms are experienced while using this equipment, STOP the workout at once.
 CONSULT A PHYSICIAN IMMEDIATELY. - 23.
-Start your program slowly and very gradually increase your speed and distance. - 24.
+Start your program slowly and very gradually, increase your speed and distance. - 24.
 Always wear suitable clothing and footwear while exercising.
-Do not wear loose fitting clothing that could become entangled with the moving parts of your treadmill.
+Do not wear loose-fitting clothing that could become entangled with the moving parts of your treadmill.
 Do not walk or jog barefoot, in stocking feet or loose-fitting shoes or slippers. - 25.
 This treadmill is intended for in-home use only.
-Do not use the treadmill in any commercial, rental or institutional setting. - 26.
-This exercise equipment is not intended for use by persons with reduced physical, sensory or mental capabilities, or lack of experience and knowledge. - 27.
+Do not use the treadmill in any commercial, rental, or institutional setting. - 26.
+This exercise equipment is not intended for use by persons with reduced physical, sensory, or mental capabilities or lack of experience and knowledge. - 27.
 Close supervision is necessary when this appliance is used by, on, or near children, invalids, or disabled persons.